 Nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world.
 It conducts public opinion polling, demographic research, media content analysis and other empirical social science research.
 Research areas include: science and technology, energy and the environment, health and medicine, and more.

-The Collaborative Media Lab (CML) is located in the Information Commons in Fogler Library, and is furnished with higher-end Mac computers with industry standard media production software, specifically video and audio editing software.
-Additionally, a wide format printer is available that will support graphic and image printing up to maximum 42 inches.
-There is an IT Consultant available to provide support, troubleshooting, and assistance during open hours.
+The IT Center is located on the first floor of Fogler Library, and is furnished with higher-end Mac computers with industry standard media production software, specifically video and audio editing software.
+There is an IT Consultant available to provide support, troubleshooting, and assistance.

 Hacking Google for information